firefly-iii/docs/docs/docs/data-importer/help/json.md

 # JSON

-The Firefly III data importer (**FIDI**) generates an import file each time you import data.
+The data importer generates an import file each time you import data.
 You can download the configuration file during or after the import.

 You can use it to quickly configure your import the way you want to.